Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms: Intertwining operators over

 This immediately implies that $M_C(d,x,\lambda)_\D$ is self dual in $M_C(d,x,\lambda).$ \end{proof}

-\section{Intertwining operators over $\D.$}
+\section{Intertwining operators over $\D$}

-We construct various intertwining operators associated to the vertex operator algebra $V(\C a)$ and $V(H_\D)$ and $(M_C)_\D$ over an integral domain $\D$ in this section.
-These intertwining operators will be used later to construct a $\D$-form for a framed vertex operator algebra over $\C.$
+We construct various intertwining operators associated to the vertex operator algebra $V(\C a)$ and $V(H_\D)$ and $(M_C)_\D$ over $\D=\Z[\frac{1}2]$ in this section.
+These intertwining operators will be used later to construct $\D$-form for a framed vertex operator algebra over $\C.$